Atmospheric specific humidity (column/profile)

-After the first spacecraft, this provided an extremely favorable payload to spacecraft funding ratio compared to other spacecraft programs; on Nimbus-7 with a new complex instrument mission it was 1.6 compared to 0.2-0.5 for typical new spacecraft programs.
+After the first spacecraft, this provided an extremely favourable payload-to-spacecraft funding ratio compared to other spacecraft programs; on Nimbus-7 with a new complex instrument mission, it was 1.6 compared to 0.2-0.5 for typical new spacecraft programs.
 This accommodative Nimbus platform enabled the new "Earth Resources" Landsat satellite program to be undertaken with low platform development costs.
-Landsat 1, 2, and 3, which demonstrated the utility of what became major NASA and commercial satellite programs, used the Nimbus structure and the temperature control, power, attitude control, telemetry, and command subsystems for its platform.
+Landsats 1, 2, and 3, which demonstrated the utility of what became major NASA and commercial satellite programs, used the Nimbus structure and the temperature control, power, attitude control, telemetry, and command subsystems for its platform.

-Launch: Nimbus-7 was launched Oct.
-24, 1978 on a Delta vehicle from VAFB (Vandenberg Air Force Base), CA.
+Nimbus-7 was launched on Oct.
+24, 1978, on a Delta vehicle from VAFB (Vandenberg Air Force Base), CA.

 Orbit: Sun-synchronous polar orbit, apogee = 954 km, perigee = 941 km, inclination = 99.15o, period = 104.16 minutes, local equator crossing time on the ascending node at 12:00 hours [and midnight (descending) equator crossings], with 26.1o of longitude separation.